dfinster/fortc.com/README.md

 $ ./mkwww.sh
 ```

-View local output in a browser: `./output/index.html`
+View the local output in a browser: `./output/index.html`